mjul/rust-lsp-lab/README.md

 This project demonstrates a small language server for a Clojure-like language.

 It consists of a simple TypeScript extension for VS Code that acts as a client to the language server and a server is built in Rust.
-The server uses Tower for the scaffolding (`tokio-lsp`) and Chumsky (`chumsky`) parser combinators for parsing the source code.
+The server uses (Tokio) Tower and Tokio LSP for the scaffolding (`tower-lsp`) and Chumsky (`chumsky`) parser combinators for parsing the source code.

 See instructions below for how to build and run the project in VS Code.